-Some departments have specific force-add procedures, and these are always posted on the student advising website (https://student.advising.vt.edu/) at the beginning of each add/drop period.
+Some departments have specific force-add procedures, and these are always posted on the web (www.universitystudies.vt.edu) at the beginning of each semester.
 If a department does not have its own procedure, then see the instructor of the class.
 If he/she agrees to add you to the class, you must get that instructor's signature on a force-add form.
 Force-add forms (if required) are available from the department of the class you are trying to add.